Dolechek/csci-476-594-spring2021/final/README.md

 _In the Diffie-Hellman key exchange, Alice sends g^x mod p to Bob, and Bob sends g^y mod p to Alice.
 How do they get a common secret?_

-- Alice would send hers to Bob and Bob would send his to Alice.
-Within the Diffie-Hellman key exchange it would recognize both as the same, resulting in the same secret key.
+- Alice sends g^x mod p to Bob and Bob sends g^y mod p to Alice.
+Alice then does (g^y mod p)^x mod p then Bob does (g^x mod p)^y mod p.
+From here both equations are the same, creating a common key.

 ### Task 1.8: